 Religious Slaughter policy

-In the UK anyone carrying out slaughter must ensure that the animal is stunned before the slaughter takes place.
-There are however long-standing provisions in UK law which, subject to specific requirements, allow the slaughter of animals without stunning to meet Jewish and Muslim religious requirements.
+Tesco is an international retailer operating in European and Asian markets.
+We serve customers from different cultures and religious beliefs, and this is reflected in the products we sell.
+In the UK, there are long-standing provisions in UK law which, subject to specific requirements, allow the slaughter of animals without stunning to meet Jewish and Islamic religious requirements.

-All the kosher products we sell are certified by a UK Kasrut authority.
-The majority of the lines we sell are covered by one of the three largest Kasrut authorities; London Beth Din, Manchester Beth Din and Kedassia.
-In line with the Shechita method of slaughter the animal is un-stunned before slaughter.
-We do not sell any own brand kosher and all the kosher products we sell are clearly labelled as kosher.
+Kosher food is food which is fit according to Jewish law.
+In the UK, we sell some branded kosher products, all of which are certified by a UK Kasrut authority.
+The majority of these products we sell are covered by one of the three largest Kasrut authorities: London Beth Din, Manchester Beth Din and Kedassia.
+For meat products, in line with the Shechita method of slaughter, the animal is unstunned before slaughter.
+We do not sell any own-label kosher products and all the kosher products we do sell are labelled and certified as kosher.

 For more information contact our corporate responsibility team - email@example.com